Ovadia Yosef: Entry into politics

 In 1984, Yosef founded the Shas party in response to minimal representation of Sephardic Jews in the Ashkenazi-dominated Agudat Yisrael.
 It has since become a formidable political force, becoming part of the coalition in most of the elected governments since.
 He later took a less active role in politics, but remained the party's spiritual leader until his death.

 Assassination plot

 In April 2005, Israeli security services arrested three people whom the Shin Bet claimed were all members of the Popular Front for the Liberation of Palestine (PFLP).
 They were accused of plotting to kill Yosef.
-One of the three, Musa Darwish, was convicted on December 15, 2005 of Yosef's attempted murder, and of throwing firebombs at vehicles on the Jerusalem-Ma'aleh Adumim road.
-He was sentenced to twelve years in prison and three years probation.
-A second man, Salah Hamouri, proclaimed his innocence of the charges, but eventually accepted a plea bargain sentence of 7 years in exchange for admitting his guilt.
+One of the three, Musa Darwish, was convicted on December 15, 2005, of Yosef's attempted murder, and of throwing firebombs at vehicles on the Jerusalem-Ma'aleh Adumim road.
+He was sentenced to 12 years in prison and three years' probation.
+A second man, Salah Hamouri, said he was innocent of the charges, but accepted a sentence of seven years in exchange for admitting his guilt.

 Family

-When Yosef was 24, he married Margalit Fattal (1927–1994), born in Syria, daughter of Rabbi Avraham HaLevi Fattal, when she was 17.
+When Yosef was 24, he married the 17-year-old Margalit Fattal, who was born in Syria to Rabbi Avraham HaLevi Fattal.
 They had eleven children.